technomancy/bussard/doc/intro5.md

 # Trade

-After you've mined an asteroid or two, check your cargo bay:
+After you've mined an asteroid or two, check your cargo bay by running this in the console:

     ship.status.cargo

+In your onboard computer, "ship" is a table which contains data regarding your ship as well as functions to activate the ship's features.
+In console mode, type "ship." and press tab to see all the fields for this table.
+You can start typing "ship.status.h", and pressing tab will auto-complete it to "ship.status.heading", which is helpful for exploring the contents of any table in the ship's computer.

 You'll also want to check the total carrying capacity of your cargo bay so you know when it's filling up: